kehanlu/server-monitor/README.md

 TODOs:

+- Fast install script.
-[x] Handle error.
+- Handle error.
-[x] Use Nginx to serve the sites.
+- Use Nginx to serve the sites.
-[x] Use CI/CD to automatically update projects on servers.
+- Use CI/CD to automatically update projects on servers.